 1 egg yolk

 Whisk together the milk, water, honey, butter and eggs.
 Pour into your bread machine.
-Spoon the flour over top and sprinkle it with the yeast.
+Spoon the flour over top and sprinkle it with the yeast and salt.
 Run your machine on the dough cycle.

 Remove the dough from the machine and place on a floured surface.
 Flour your hands, divide the dough into 8 equal pieces and form into balls.
 Place 2 to 3 inches apart on a Silpat lined baking sheet.
 Flatten each ball just a bit with the palm of your hand.
 Allow to rise again another hour.